muhammadabdullah12345/University_Management_System/README.md

 The University Management System is a comprehensive project developed to revolutionize academic management.
 This system encompasses a wide array of utilities, including student enrollment, course registration, grade tracking, and faculty management, all integrated into a user-friendly interface.
 With its scope extending across various academic functionalities, the project aims to simplify administrative tasks, promote data accuracy, and facilitate effective communication among students, faculty, and administrators.
 This system not only enhances efficiency in day-to-day operations but also provides valuable insights through data analytics, contributing to informed decision-making within the university.

 # Note
-Instead of actual databases, we have created our own database using javasctipt objects and local-storage.
-We tried to use the actual database but it required a lot of konwledge so we have used javascript local-storage instead
+Instead of actual databases, we have created our own database using javasctript objects and local-storage.
+We tried to use the actual database but it required a lot of konwledge so we have used javascript local-storage instead.

 # Screen-Shots
 ![s1](https://github.com/muhammadabdullah12345/University_Management_System/assets/154841585/47339db4-a6ca-4e29-abe4-9dbf9de247ba)